 In a matter of weeks, innovation can go from idea to shippable product, so these sprint reviews give stakeholders an immediate, real-time look at the product being developed.
 The power to determine how much innovation to prioritize is in the stakeholders’ hands.
 When a reliable, structured approach to innovation is tied to customer needs and overall business goals, value is increased, making the product and company more relevant in the eyes of the consumer.

 This kind of rapid progress requires clear, relevant, and timely communication.
 With the Scrum framework, you can evaluate the quality of communication by answering three basic questions:

-Instead of writing lengthy, highly-detailed software requirements that few will actually read, consider a streamlined approach called user stories.
-User stories look at the feature from the user’s perspective and boil it down into a single, short, structured sentence that adheres to the following format: “As a [role], I want [capability] so I can [benefit].”
+Instead of writing lengthy, highly detailed software requirements that few will actually read, consider a streamlined approach called user stories.
+A user story looks at the feature from the user’s perspective and boils it down into a single, short, structured sentence that adheres to the following format: “As a [role], I want [capability] so I can [benefit].”
 It’s critical to avoid overly-technical jargon in explaining the innovation.
 Here’s an example from a fictional e-commerce web application: “As a shopper, I want to check out, so I can get my products shipped to me.”

 3. Are the right tools being used to share information?

 Scrum uses a variety of unique and effective communications tools that enable the team to continue its work and provide information without being interrupted during sprints.
 Tools such as the product and sprint backlogs, version reports, and sprint burndown charts all provide stakeholders visibility into the project without causing interference with ongoing work.